cypress-io/cypress-example-conduit-app/README.md

 - [login-spec.js](cypress/integration/login-spec.js) shows successful and unsuccessful login via user interface
 - [feeds-spec.js](cypress/integration/feeds-spec.js) shows how to login using XHR request bypassing the login form UI
 - [new-post-spec.js](cypress/integration/new-post-spec.js) adds a new post
-  * before each test, all existing posts are deleted using `cy.task('deleteAllArticles')` command.
+  - before each test, all existing posts are deleted using `cy.task('deleteAllArticles')` command.
 This task is defined in [cypress/plugins/index.js](cypress/plugins/index.js) file.
-  * before each test, we log the user in via custom command `cy.login()` defined in [cypress/support/index.js](cypress/support/index.js) file
+  - before each test, we log the user in via custom command `cy.login()` defined in [cypress/support/index.js](cypress/support/index.js) file
-  * we also import the post content using `import` directives, the post itself is in file [cypress/fixtures/post.js](cypress/fixtures/post.js)
+  - we also import the post content using `import` directives, the post itself is in file [cypress/fixtures/post.js](cypress/fixtures/post.js)

+The test writing and organization are covered in slides at [https://slides.com/bahmutov/flawless-tests](https://slides.com/bahmutov/flawless-tests)

 ## Test setup